AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

 Much to my appreciation and to the benefit all, this page has already been helped along by great tips from [@ctskennerton](https://twitter.com/ctskennerton){:target="_blank"} and [@asherichia](https://twitter.com/asherichia){:target="_blank"}.
 We all have so many random, little tips and tricks and tools that we've arrived at that maybe others just simply haven't come across yet.
 It's great to be able to share them and hopefully save others some time!

 So if you have insight into doing things better please let me know via [submitting an issue](https://github.com/AstrobioMike/AstrobioMike.github.io/issues){:target="_blank"} or [twitter](https://twitter.com/astrobiomike){:target="_blank"} and we can continue to update this for everyone 🙂

+**P.S.
+This page is in serious need of an update.
+Nothing is wrong with what is here, but things can be done much better.
+This note is left on 22-June-2019 to make myself feel bad when I see it later and maybe cause me to finally do it.**